Dylan-Myfarms/simple-kmeans/README.md

   - Supports custom number of clusters and seeds
   - Supports pre-defined cluster starting points to avoid random result
   - Supports pre-defined maximum number of iterations
-  - Different results using the same seeds can be achieved by randomizing cluster starting points
+  - Generates random clusters and seeds if none are passed in.
   - Assertion tests

 ## Installation